March 19, 2024

 • Real-time data streams for AI applications that require up-to-date information

-For example, you could use the OpenAI API to access state-of-the-art language models like GPT-4 for natural language processing tasks, or integrate Google Cloud Vision API to add computer vision capabilities to your project.
+For example, you could use the OpenAI API to access state-of-the-art language models like GPT-4 for natural language processing tasks, or integrate Cloud Vision API to add computer vision capabilities to your project.

 If you use pip to manage your Python packages, you can install the requests library using the following command: